History of Ireland in Timeline

 In 2020, the United Kingdom, including Northern Ireland, officially left the European Union (EU).
 Northern Ireland was granted a limited special status, allowing it to operate within the EU single market for goods.

-As of 2021, the GDP of the Republic of Ireland was €423.5 billion (nominal) with a GDP per capita of €84,049.9 (nominal).
-In Northern Ireland in 2021, the GDP was £52 billion (GVA Balanced) and GDP per capita was £27,154 (GVA Balanced).
+As of 2021, the GDP of the Republic of Ireland was €423.5 billion (nominal), and in Northern Ireland, it was £52 billion (GVA Balanced).

-2021: Revised Earliest Evidence of Human Activity in Ireland
+2021: Discovery of Early Human Activity

-2024: Ireland is the second most peaceful country in the world
+2024: Ireland ranked second most peaceful country

 According to the 2024 Global Peace Index, Ireland is the second most peaceful country in the world.